KDK-Grim/Mobile-Developer/docs/README.md

 - ✅ QR code terminal output for mobile login
 - ✅ Clean shutdown script: kills all tunnels and services
 - ✅ No open ports or public exposure
-- ✅ Desktop launcher: Start/Stop/Logs — no terminal required
+- ✅ Desktop launcher: Start/Stop/Logs — After running `install.sh` No terminal commands are required for linux users.

 ---